enso-org/benchmarks/README.md

 # Microbenchmarks

-This section describes the comparison of performance of Enso and other popular languages (currently that includes Java, JS and Python).
+This document describes the implementation and results of benchmarks that compare Enso and the following popular languages:

+- JavaScript
+- Java
+- Python

 ## Results

-Below follows a short description of each benchmark (including references to the source code) and a presentation of its results.
+Below is a short description of each benchmark (including references to the source code) and a presentation of its results.

 ### Sum

-The goal of this benchmark is to measure the base performance of a loop with arithmetic, by summing numbers from one to ten million.
+The goal of this benchmark is to measure the base performance of a loop performing arithmetic, by summing the numbers from one to ten million.

 The Enso implementation used tail recursion, as shown below.